 - Log in with your NetID, your password, and the one-time code derived from your Swivel PINsafe PIN (Swivel PINsafe instructions)

-- The first time you log in to the VPN, you will be prompted to execute a Java applet or Active X control from Juniper Networks, Inc. or Pulse Secure, LLC.
+- The first time you log in to the VPN, you will be prompted to download and install and "application installer" or Active X control from Pulse Secure, LLC.
 Click “Yes” or “Run” to approve.

 - The Pulse client will download and install.
 During the installation process, Windows may prompt you two or three times to allow the installer to make changes to your system; click “Yes” or “Run” or “Always” to approve.

 - Once the Pulse client has installed, it will automatically execute and establish the VPN.
-You will see a small icon in the system tray at the bottom right of your screen (see below).
+You will see a small icon in the system tray at the bottom right of your screen.

 For mobile devices (iPhone, iPad, Android, Windows Mobile), see these instructions.